 So, what exactly distinguishes these project managers from the rest?
-In this article, I want to explore the skills and aptitudes that make a good project manager.
+In this article, I want to explore the skills and aptitudes that make a good project manager as well as some key business tips to help everyone improve their performance.
 But before we do any of that, I want to take a look at the importance of methodology and structure when it comes to project management; and indeed managers.

 An Appreciation of Methodology